An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Results

 Finally, we explore the possibility of fine-tuning to fill the spectral gaps between the coarse tuning points.
-We measure that a dc voltage on the EO tuning electrodes (see Supplementary Data Fig.~\ref{EOtuning}) linearly shifts both modes of a pair together (Fig.~\ref{fig5}b).
+We measure that a dc voltage on the co-integrated EO tuning electrodes (see Supplementary Data Fig.~\ref{EOtuning}) linearly shifts both modes of a pair together.
 For the device tested the tuning capability was measured at 0.20 GHz/V for the TE\textsubscript{odd} mode and 0.21 GHz/V for the TE\textsubscript{even} mode, with the difference arising due to the distinction of modal group index.
 The small monotonic change in the frequency gap can be tracked while tuning the device to appropriately adjust the stimulus frequency $\Omega$.
-Since the free spectral range between optical mode pairs in this device is around $40$ GHz, an application of $\pm$ 100 V\textsubscript{DC} can tune the modes to completely cover the gaps.
+Since the free spectral range between optical mode pairs in this device is around $40$ GHz, an application of $\pm$ 100 V\textsubscript{DC} can in principle electro-optically tune the modes to completely cover the gaps.
 We leave further improvements on the tuning structure to future efforts, since the resonator free spectral range can be reduced by simple redesign, and we additionally note that the combination of EO tuning and stress-based piezoelectric tuning~\cite{tian_piezoelectric_2024} could provide enhanced tuning capability.
+The multi-THz tuning capability, in conjunction with state-of-the-art IC/IL figure of merit, implies unique isolation coverage that far surpasses any previous on-chip isolator.